Joining Instructions - Cyber Advisor

 A suitable laptop with Wi-Fi capabilities and charger, in order to sit the assessment.

 You may be connecting to a public Wi-Fi in order to participate in the Assessment.
-It is strongly recommended that you use a VPN on your device to mitigate against the risks associated with using public Wi-Fi.
-Guidance can be found on the NCSCs website here.
-(The same guidance also applies to laptops.)
+We recommend that you use a VPN on your device to mitigate against the risks associated with using public Wi-Fi, but we cannot guarantee access to Remote Desktops / VPNs at our regional (non-Cheltenham) assessment centres.

 You may wish to bring a printed copy of the Cyber Advisor Standard referred to above.
 All other materials required during the assessment will be provided.